 I put my pen down 11 years ago and told myself that I will not write again until I have found my own heart.
 In the beginning of those following years I met a man and he said to me: ”If you start on this journey, you will have things to write about for the rest of your life.”
-My greediness at the time had no doubt about that and I threw myself of the cliff and that is how I lost my pen.
+My greediness at the time had no doubt about that and I threw myself off the cliff and in the fall I lost my pen.

 And when everything had been given up and there seemed to be no reason for doing anything at all then I looked back at the years that had passed and I saw that they had been not as empty as I had first believed.
-I could see that they were quite rich even.
-Written into the cells of my body I had stored the experiences from those years.
-No pen, only experiences, and they could all be recalled in detail.
+I could even see a richness there.
+Written into the cells of my body I had stored the experiences from those years, no pen, only experiences, and they could be recalled in detail.

 So it unexpectedly happened that a new pen was bought and also a leuchtturm1917-notebook and when I opened it for the first time (which was 10 years after I had initially stopped writing) my hand reached down by itself and wrote to my surprise: ”Welcome back, Lars.”